Joel Carron, Data Scientist at Mode

 interval '4 hours 3 minutes'

-You can use the same table to find yesterday's orders by combining the
+You can use the same table to find orders placed on this day seven year ago by combining the

 Start by using a